 If you want a traditional New Year’s Eve party, head to the Trident.
 (Be sure to grab reservations first.)
-They’re planning a big event from 9pm to 12:30am on January 1st; there’s also a special dinner menu offered from 5-11pm if you want to have your entire evening’s plans sorted out with one reservation.
-Best of all?
-There’s no cover.
-Now that’s worth celebrating.
+They’re planning a big event from 9 pm to 1 am on December 31st; there will be live music with the Rowan Brothers and a special dinner menu offered.

 2. Live Music at No Name Bar

 No Name Bar typically has live music on Saturday nights (actually, every night!); New Year’s Eve is no reason to change the schedule.
-As this year’s New Year’s Eve falls on a Saturday, you’ll be serenaded by their standing Saturday band – Darryl Rowe & Fuzzy Slippers –, and the jams will continue through midnight when everyone toasts before heading home.
-(If you’re not ready for the night to end, they’re open until 2am.)
+For 2024, they’ve organized The No Name NYE Special.
+As this year’s New Year’s Eve falls on a Sunday, there’s no info about who’ll be in charge of serenading your evening.
+If you’re not ready for the night to end, they’re open until 2 am.

 Most locals don’t typically head out for big New Year’s festivities; instead, we prefer to enjoy the free fireworks show put on by our neighboring city, San Francisco – you might have heard of it before.
 While the show isn’t as big and impressive from Sausalito as it might be from Aquatic Park near Fisherman’s Wharf on the SF side, it’s far less crowded.